 4.4.
 If your manuscript was previously a conference paper please attach the paper and details of how the manuscript has been expanded

 5.1.
 Length: original research papers submitted to the IET Research Journals should conform to the IET Research Journals Length Policy.
 The length guidelines include the abstract, references and appendices but do not include figure captions or table content.

 5.2.
-Format: papers must be typed in a font size no smaller than 10 pt.
+Format: papers must be typed in a font size no smaller than 10 pt and should be in standardised fonts such as Times New Roman or Arial.
 All pages should be numbered.
 Authors should not copy the format of the published journal.
 All accepted papers will be edited into the IET Research Journals house-style.
 Please double space and put your paper in a single column when submitting.

 5.3.
 Language, spelling and grammar: all papers must be written in UK English.
 If English is not your first language, you should ask an English-speaking colleague to proofread your paper.
 Papers that fail to meet basic standards of literacy are likely to be unsubmitted by the Editorial Office.